rwxrob/keg/testdata/samplekeg/1/README.md

 Some Spans are limited in where they may appear:

 * Lede must be first (and possibly only) span in paragraph block

+Take a moment to identify use of each span type within this document.
+Full descriptions and examples of each span type are included after the description of block types below.

 ***There are three types of links: node, file, and foot.*** Node links target another nodes including indexes[^dexnode].
 File links target files in the local node directory.
 Foot links target a footnote in the same `README.md` file containing the foot link.